syedumerahmedcode/builder-pattern/README.md

 **Practical Experience**

 I used this pattern in a base class which provided different test objects based on different test requirements.
+Additionally, it is implemented as _@Builder_ annotation from lombok project.

 ## Technologies Used